DerisO22/Group1-FloodFill/README.md

-# Group -1 - Flood Fill
+# Group -1: Flood Fill

 This repository demonstrates two implementations of flood fill.
 One performs the algorithm in the terminal and the other performs it in a graphical window.

 # Build the Project
 ## Install SFML
-You can install SFML in wto ways:
+You can install SFML in two ways:
 ### From the website
 Visit https://sfml-dev.org